Thomas Williams (pioneer): Career

 Williams was a trader and licensed merchant, who brought goods to Detroit from Albany via canoe.
 The round-trip could many months.
-In 1768, he made the round-trip with George Meldrum from Schenectady.
-His partner was John Casety.

 Williams signed a number of petitions against British regulation to sell goods at posts.
 The political climate was difficult between the British, who had taken rule of Detroit in 1760 and the French, with whom they were still at war in 1762.
 The French and the Indians attacked the British in May 1763 in what was called the Siege of Fort Detroit.
 Traders coming to Fort Detroit were killed or captured.
 Civil unrest continued, particularly regarding the restriction of trading to the posts by the British and a monopoly that William Rutherford held at Fort Niagara.
 Williams signed a number of petitions against the regulations in 1766 and 1767.
 In 1766, he was one of the merchants allowed to trade at Fort Niagara.
+In 1768, he made the round-trip with George Meldrum from Schenectady.
+His partners included John Casety and, at least until 1776, William Edgar.
 Indians, on their way to Fort Niagara, were often met by people on the lake who sold them their wares, which drove down business at the fort.
 The British rules also favored the French who were given the fur trade, allowed to winter with the Indians and trade in the process, and got around rules for trading rum by selling on credit.
 Many of the traders in the region that signed the petitions were from Albany, many of the Albany Dutch.